rainbowdashlabs/sql-java/docs/03/aggregation.md

 # Aggregation

-Beside storing and reading data, databases can perform noumerous statistical actions on our data.
+Beside storing and reading data, databases can perform numerous statistical actions on our data.

 The most common operations are counting, min, max, sum and average calculation of values. that's why we will focus on this.
 Your database has way more aggregates and especially postgres is very strong when it comes to aggregation.